 Q: Who will be teaching at the Institute?

 A: In addition to Co-Artistic Directors Susan Fenley and David Sisco (for more about Susan and David visit our contact page), the faculty of SMTI will include professionals from the Wagner faculty, alumni, and members of the professional theatre community in NYC.
-You can find out all the latest updates once you have applied and are on our mailing list or by becoming a fan of SMTI on Facebook.
+Become a fan of SMTI for updates.

 Q: What if I don't sing and/or dance?